kiran-ganeshan/reading-group/RL/Online RL/Value Iteration Methods/TQL.md

 ## Details

 Assuming we can reliably calculate $Q$-values, this is a sensible way for our agent to interact in the environment to maximize expected reward.
 We do have one problem, however: we do not directly see the value of $Q(s, a)$ when taking an action $a$ in state $s$, so we do not know what value to record on our table.
-The [[Bellman Recurrence]] saves us here when combined with state-counting:
+The [[Value Functions#Bellman Recurrence | Bellman Recurrence]] saves us here when combined with state-counting:
 $$Q(s, a) = r(s, a) + \mathop{\mathbb{E}}_{s' \sim \mathcal{T}(s' \mid s, a)}\max_{a'\in A} Q(s', a')$$
 This cannot be applied naively because we do not know the state transition dynamics $\mathcal{T}(s'\mid s, a)$, but it turns out we can estimate these dynamics.
 Let's say we are in a state $s$, we take an action $a$, and we land in state $s'$.
 Let $n(s, a)$ be a counter representing the number of times we have taken action $a$ in state $s$.
 If $\hat{Q}(s, a)$ has no entry, let
 $$\hat{Q}(s, a) = r(s, a) + \max_{a'\in A(s')} \hat{Q}(s', a')$$